 Employing a seven-party integrated form of agreement (IFOA), the IPD team shared all project risks and rewards on the 140,000-sq.-ft.
 907 Security Row data center project.
 Four of the firms, including the owner, were undertaking a new delivery approach—IFOA—which they had never tried before.
 Well-planned alignment and trust in DPR’s experience was key.

 The team focused on drafting incentives into the contract to encourage behaviors that would drive results around schedule, target cost savings, quality and efficiency innovations.
-The project was completed on the original 10-month schedule in July, approximately $500,000 under the original targeted value.
+The project was completed on the original 10-month schedule, approximately $500,000 under the original targeted value.